vippsas/vipps-login-api/vipps-login-api-faq.md

 Merchants need to order access to account numbers separately by sending an email to *AccessUserInfo@vipps.no*.
 In the email you should specify merchant name and organization number and name of sales unit from [VippsPortalen](https://portal.vipps.no).
 You also need to provide information on how you plan to use the account number.

+## What's the purpose of the state parameter?

+The state parameter is a nonce value sent from the client (you) to Vipps when initializing a login attempt.
+It is later returned from Vipps to the client as a query parameter on the redirect URL.
+The state can be used by the client to link the initialization of the login attempt to the successful login.
+Clients can use this to link the login attempt with the completed login and take appropriate action (i.e. redirect the user to the correct page internally)

 ## Is it possible for me as a merchant to control whether the user can log in through being remembered in browser or need to use the app to authenticate (two factor authentication)?